 eToro is an FCA-regulated stock broker that gives you access to over 2,300 stocks across 17 exchanges.
 Many of its supported markets are based in Europe.
 For example, you can easily invest in companies listed in Belgium, The Netherlands, France, Portugal, Spain, Italy, Germany, Sweden, and more. eToro also offers a wide selection of US stocks and Asian stocks.

-In fact, each of the 10 shares that made our list of the best European stocks can be bought at eToro.
+In fact, each of the 10 shares that made our list of popular European stocks can be bought at eToro.
 In terms of fees, eToro is arguably the most cost-effective broker in the UK.
-This is because the platform does not charge any trading commissions – even on non-UK stocks.
+This is because the platform does not charge any trading commissions – even on non-UK stocks and vegan stocks.

-In terms of getting started, the minimum deposit at eToro is $200.
-But, you can invest from just $50 into your chosen European stock as the platform supports fractional ownership.
-Plus, it’s really easy to fund your account – as eToro accepts debit/credit cards, e-wallets, and bank transfers.
+In terms of getting started, the minimum deposit at eToro is $10.
+But, you can invest from just $10 into your chosen European stock as the platform supports fractional ownership.
+In terms of payment methods, eToro accepts debit/credit cards, e-wallets, and bank transfers.

 Buying £4,000 worth of BMW shares (Xetra Stock Exchange) would cost just £5.36.
-Although eToro is cheaper and easier to use, Degiro does have a much larger library of European stocks.
+Degiro does have a much larger library of European stocks.
 As such, if eToro doesn’t offer the specific company you are interested in, it’s worth diverting to Degiro.

 On the flip side, Degiro deposits do take several days to arrive, as the broker only supports bank transfers.
 As such, and unlike eToro, you won’t be able to use your debit/credit card or e-wallet.
 Degiro does, however, allow you to fund your account without needing to meet a minimum – which is definitely a plus point.

 Sponsored ad.
 Investing at this trading platform involves risk of loss.

 How to Open a Brokerage Account & Gain Exposure to European Stocks